Direct Current Fundamentals

 Fundamental principles of the behavior and flow of alternating current electricity.
 Includes problem solving current, voltage, impedance, reactance and power factor in series and parallel circuits.
 Familiarization with the above principles help to form a better understanding of the operating principles of AC motors, generators, and control equipment.
 5 Credits (4 Lecture - 3 Lab) Prerequisite(s): ELT111.
 Corequisite(s): MTH180.

 Electrical Drawing and Print Reading

 An introduction to preparation and interpretation of residential and commercial electrical drawings, diagrams, and schematics.
 Provides an introduction to computer aided drawing, orthographic projection, and sectional views.
 Included is the interpretation of construction drawings, symbols, wiring diagrams, schedules, notation, technical information, and specifications used on drawings.
 (Formerly ELT128) 2 Credits (1 Lecture - 3 Lab)

 Study of process control systems and the related theories that govern the use of electronic intelligence to control a physical process.
-Topics cover electronic intelligence theory as it applies to microcontrollers and basic language programming as well as the elements of the physical process, including the electronic components such as diodes, transistors, thyristors, LEDs, optical switches, and operational amplifiers.
-Electro/Mechanical component theory includes motors, switches and relays.
-3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT122 or RET122 or ELT129.
-Spring Only.
+Topics cover electronic intelligence theory as it applies to microcontrollers and basic language programming as well as the elements of the physical process, including the electronic components such as diodes, transistors, thyristors, LEDs and, optical switches.
+Electro/Mechanical component theory includes motors, switches, and relays. (formerly ELT229) 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): ELT122 or RET122.